Alex-ABPerson/ABPaint/TESTING.md

 - **New Image** - Make sure you can create a new image.
 - **Opening/Saving** - The Open/Save/Save As should all be tested.
 - **Importing/Exporting** - Importing and exporting must be tested and the final result of the export must also be tested.
+- **Zooming** - You need to make sure that you can zoom in and out, without any bugs.
 - **Cut/Copy/Paste** - Make sure you can copy/paste (and cut)
 - **Keyboard Shortcuts** - Make sure that keyboard shortcuts work.